 DMX Net Worth

-DMX net worth: DMX was a New York–born rap artist and actor who had a net worth of negative $1 million at the time of his death.
-After the release of his debut album in 1998, he produced seven studio albums and appeared in a number of films.
+DMX was a New York–born rap artist and actor.
+Unfortunately, due to a series of financial and legal issues, DMX had a net worth of negative $1 million at the time of his death.
+Also known as Earl Simmons, he broke out as a star after the release of his debut album in 1998.
+DMX went on to produce seven studio albums and appeared in a number of films.

-Unfortunately, in the last decade of his life DMX struggled personally, financially and legally.
-He has been incarcerated a number of times.
+In the last decade of his life he was incarcerated a number of times.
 In 2013 he declared bankruptcy listing just $50,000 in assets and between $1 million and $10 million worth of liabilities.
 In 2017 he was charged with 14 counts of tax fraud that landed him a 1-year jail sentence and in debt to the tune of $2.3 million.
 More details on these struggles later in this article.

 Tragically, DMX died on April 9, 2021 at the age of 50 after suffering from complications related to a drug overdose.